DOI-USGS/planetary-sdi/content/moon/governance/conduct.md

 ## 3.0 Enforcement Guidelines

-The Lunar SDI Working Group is responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
-The Lunar SDI working group has the right and responsibility to remove, edit, or reject comments, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+The Lunar SDI working group is responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+The working group has the right and responsibility to remove, edit, or reject comments, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 The Lunar SDI Co-Chairs will follow these Enforcement Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct (modeled from the Code of Conduct for Open Source Committees (https://www.contributor-covenant.org/):